About Castle Brewery

 Theo Corfield, a keen home brewer and member of the Craft Brewing Association, took on the brewery in 2012.
 Using the same kit, the beers continued to be brewed.
 In 2014 a golden ale was added to the bottled range, plus a seasonal green hop ale using the brewery’s own hops.
 Since then the other recipes have been ‘tweaked’ and finings excluded from the bottled range first, followed most recently by the cask ales.
 Only carrageenan is used in the boil.
 The malt used is mainly sourced from Tuckers Maltings, Newton Abbot and the recipes use a combination of English, German, U.S. and, of course, our own hops!

-At the last 2016 South West Region Beer Competition in Newton Abbot, our traditional Mild Ale took a Silver medal in the cask category.
+At the last 2016 South West Region Beer Competition in Newton Abbot, our traditional Mild Ale took a Silver medal in the cask category and in 2018 a Gold medal in the bottled category.
 Since then the Brewhouse has been re-vamped with a German 200L Braumeister from Speidel